 An objection that is not lodged within the time limit of 30 business days is an invalid objection.
-Under section 104(4) a senior SARS official 10 may extend the period for lodging an objection if satisfied that reasonable grounds exist for the delay in lodging the objection.
-The extension may be granted after the 30 business day period has elapsed or alternatively taxpayers can request an extension in advance of the expiry date of that period if aware that the deadline will not be met.
-The extension will run from the expiry of the 30 business days stipulated in the existing rules irrespective of when it is requested.

-For example, a taxpayer may not be in a position to fully formulate and substantiate the grounds of objection within 30 business days because of outstanding information or documentation which will only be received after the expiry of that period.
+Under section 104(4) a senior SARS official8 may extend the period for lodging an objection if satisfied that reasonable grounds exist for the delay in lodging the objection.
+The extension may be granted after the 30 business day period has elapsed or alternatively, taxpayers can request an extension before the expiry date of that period if aware that the deadline will not be met.
+The extension will run from the expiry of the 30 business days stipulated in the rules irrespective of when it is requested.
+A taxpayer may, for example, request an extension if that taxpayer was not in a position to fully formulate and substantiate the grounds of objection within 30 business days because of outstanding information or documentation which will only be received after the expiry of that period.

 The TA Act does not prescribe the manner in which the discretion to extend the period for lodging an objection under section 104(4) should be exercised.
-The senior SARS official's decision must comply with the requirements for administrative justice which are contained in section 33 of the Constitution11 read with the Promotion of Administrative Justice Act No. 3 of 2000.
-In particular, the Commissioner's decision must be reasonable.
-Essentially, for a decision to be reasonable the Commissioner is required to consider all relevant matters.
-In considering the limitation of constitutional rights, the Constitutional Court held that there is no absolute standard which can be laid down for determining reasonableness and necessity and that, although principles can be established, the application of those principles to particular circumstances can only be done on a case-by-case basis.12
+The senior SARS official's decision must comply with the requirements for administrative justice which are contained in section 33 of the Constitution of the Republic of South Africa, 1996 read with the Promotion of Administrative Justice Act.9 In particular, the senior SARS official's decision must be reasonable.
+Essentially, for a decision to be reasonable, the senior SARS official is required to consider all relevant matters.
+In considering the limitation of constitutional rights, the Constitutional Court held that there is no absolute standard which can be laid down for determining reasonableness and necessity and that, although principles can be established, the application of those principles to particular circumstances can only be done on a case-by-case basis. $^{\rm 10}$